 Our proposal for the Bauhaus Museum Dessau acknowledges these tensions through the design of a building as a collection of individual masses aggregated serially through a grid.
 We are calling these objects “vessels” as they allude to the crafted object of a vase or volumetric container.
 The vessels hover above the site on trunk-like legs, creating a light touch in the park and allowing passage underneath.
 The bellies of the vessels swell to touch each other creating an open continuous floor plan that connects the entire museum with a single floor.
 These combinations allow the building to fluctuate character between a huddle of singular objects, a sinuous coil of continuity, and a matrix of gridded repetition.
 Each attitude is at odds with the others, a productive tension resonating through the design."

 Founded in 2008, Young & Ayata is a New York–based architectural design studio founded by Michael Young and Kutan Ayata.
 Young & Ayata view the tensions, overlaps, and frictions created through multiple mediations as the conditions for an aesthetic of estranged realism in architecture.
-Michael Young earned an MArch II from Princeton University and a BArch from the California Polytechnic State University, San Luis Obispo.
+Michael Young earned a Post-Professional MArch degree from Princeton University and a BArch from the California Polytechnic State University, San Luis Obispo.
 He is a registered architect in the state of New York, and is an assistant professor at the Cooper Union and a visiting lecturer at Princeton University.
 Kutan Ayata received a BFA in architecture from the Massachusetts College of Art and an MArch from Princeton University.
 He is a registered architect in the Chamber of Architects in Turkey, and is currently a lecturer at the University of Pennsylvania and an adjunct assistant professor at Pratt Institute.